KingFitzX/project/README.md

 - population
     - Represents the population for the nation
     - Exponential / Logarithmic scale to fit 0 to 1 scale

+- provocation
+    - Represents whether the country has been bombed in the scenario
+    - Boolean value (0 or 1)
+    - Only for country alpha